How to Use Rang or Rung (Irregular Verb Forms)

 When should I use "rung"?

-Use rung as the past participle form, with a helper verb (have, has, had).
+Use rung as the present or past perfect).
 Example: She had rung the doorbell twice.

 Can "rung" be used alone?